"Your most unhappy customers are your greatest source of learning." - Bill Gates

 The shorter your surveys, the higher the chance of getting responses.
 Since NPS is, at max, a 2-question survey, it’s easier to get a customer to engage.
 And because it’s convenient for customers and doesn’t consume their time, you can gather insights in seconds.

-You don’t have to have the most sophisticated software to understand NPS, and you don’t have to be a genius mathematician either.
+You don’t have to have the most sophisticated software for understanding Net Promoter Score, and you don’t have to be a genius mathematician either.
 All you need is a chatbot that’s integrated with Google Sheets.
 The chatbots fetch the insights and import it to Google Sheets, and the formula can be calculated then and there.

 NPS is a popular metric amongst many organizations.
 It can help you understand not only your customers, but where you stand amongst your competitors.

 By identifying your promoters, detractors, and passives, you can better serve each group accordingly.
-For example, when you identify your promoters, you can continue to impress them through rewards which will ultimately lead to an increase in CLV.
+For example, when you identify your promoters, you can continue to impress them through rewards which will ultimately lead to an increase in net loyalty score

 It’s very easy to get lost in trying to convert detractors to promoters, but in doing so, you end up neglecting the most important vital part of your audience.
-Your promoters can provide lots of valuable information, to ignore them would be similar to converting them to a passive.
+Promoters provide lots of valuable information, to ignore them would be similar to converting them to a passive.
 Avoid alienating your promoters, reward them, and give them a platform to voice their opinions and suggestions.

 They can provide valuable suggestions on how to better meet their needs, and it’s better to know precisely than it is to read their minds and guess.
 This extra step might actually encourage them to turn the other leaf and to become promoters.

-The silent killer in customer experience is complacency.
+Complacency is a silent killer.
 Having a perfect score does not mean you can turn a blind eye.
-You have to pay attention to it, and continue making improvements.
+Attention to details with optimizations to make improvements.
 You have to understand why your customers are giving you a certain score and what you can do to improve it.

 Because customers want to know that their opinions are valued.
 When you appear aloof and uninterested in their feedback, it makes them feel unappreciated.
 When asking for NPS, always follow up with a “why?” to open the platform up for communication.
 Engage, thank, and implement to deliver an enhanced customer experience.